 Family outings can be difficult to manage if their sibling is struggling to cope resulting in last minute cancellations or their sibling dictating activities.

 Strategies to try to reduce the impact of PDA on siblings

 Educating siblings about PDA

 Many families educate their other children about PDA from a young age.
-This can help siblings to develop a genuine understanding of their brother’s or sister’s difficulties, how this can impact behaviours and why their parents are parenting one child more flexibly than others.
+This can help siblings to develop a genuine understanding of their PDA sibling’s difficulties, how this can impact behaviours and why their parents are parenting one child more flexibly than others.
 This understanding can help siblings to cope with the different expectations that parents may have of them, and to feel part of the support network.
-The book Can I Tell You About PDA? is suitable for ages 7+ and Autism East Midlands produces a booklet about PDA for siblings which can be ordered on 0115 960 9263 or via email.
-A PDA parent has also written two very helpful documents: a Q&A for Siblings and Personal Thoughts about PDA Siblings.

 Parents can work with their other children to develop their own helpful approaches for PDA.
 For younger children, this might involve drawing pictures or making a poster of helpful things they can do – ideas might include keeping calm, moving away if their sibling becomes angry and asking for help from an adult instead of reacting back.
 This can be exhausting for siblings, but with practice it will begin to come naturally and ultimately all family members will benefit.